Performing a Projection Based Wavefunction-in-DFT Embedding Study

 qc.setup_logger(logging.INFO)

-In this code snippet, we set up logging to provide INFO informative messages during execution.
+In this code snippet, we set up logging to provide informative messages during execution.
 This is particularly useful for tracking the complex workflow of the projection-based embedding process.
 Other logging levels include DEBUG, CRITICAL.
+See Using the Logger for more details.

 def plot_energy_and_time(